-- 1. Students.
-No student shall: - 1.
-Possess consume or transport alcohol anywhere within Curtis Hall regardless of the student's age; - 2.
-Be present in a room, suite or space in Curtis Hall, or in a vehicle on or near Academy property where alcohol is visible or otherwise known by the student to be present, regardless of whether the student has consumed such alcohol; - 3.
-Provide a location that permits possession and/or consumption by students who are minors, or by students who are at least 21 years of age and who are under the influence or intoxicated; or - 4.
-Have a guest who violates this policy.
-Students are responsible under the Maine Maritime Academy Honor Code of Conduct and Responsibilities ("Code") for such violations by their guests. - b.
-Crew Members.
-Pursuant to regulations of the United States Coast Guard, no crew member -- including a licensed individual, pilot, or watch stander who is not a regular member of the crew shall attempt to perform a safety-sensitive function: - 1.
-While having a breath alcohol concentration of 0.04 percent or greater as indicated by an alcohol breath test; - 2.
-While operating any vessel and the effect of the intoxicant is apparent by observation; - 3.
-While possessing or using alcohol; or - 4.
-Within four (4) hours after using alcohol. - 5.
-In addition, a crew member shall not refuse to submit to an alcohol test and shall not use alcohol within eight hours after an accident or until tested.
+- a) Students.
+No student shall: - (1) Possess consume or transport alcohol anywhere within Curtis Hall regardless of the student's age; - (2) Be present in a room, suite or space in Curtis Hall, or in a vehicle on or near Academy property where alcohol is visible or otherwise known by the student to be present, regardless of whether the student has consumed such alcohol; - (3) Provide a location that permits possession and/or consumption by students who are minors, or by students who are at least 21 years of age and who are under the influence or intoxicated; or - (4) Have a guest who violates this policy.
+Students are responsible under the Maine Maritime Academy Honor Code of Conduct and Responsibilities ("Code") for such violations by their guests. - b) Crew Members.
+Pursuant to regulations of the United States Coast Guard, no crew member -- including a licensed individual, pilot, or watch stander who is not a regular member of the crew shall attempt to perform a safety-sensitive function: - (1) While having a breath alcohol concentration of 0.04 percent or greater as indicated by an alcohol breath test;

+- (2) While operating any vessel and the effect of the intoxicant is apparent by observation; - (3) While possessing or using alcohol; or - (4) Within four (4) hours after using alcohol.

+In addition, a crew member shall not refuse to submit to an alcohol test and using alcohol within eight hours after an accident or until tested